Neuroimaging: Emotions & Appetite Testing (NEAT) Study

 - The parent will be asked to fill out some questionnaires about the child’s development and health-related behaviors

-Parent and child will receive up to $185 for completing all portions of the study and an additional $40 for completing the optional activity monitoring.
-Participants are asked to complete the study over 2 visits.
-They will also receive a picture of the child’s actual brain!
+Parent and child will receive up to $60 for completing all portions of the study.
+Participants are asked to complete the study in one visit.

 Who can participate?